 }

-Some languages will require marking the overridden method with a reserved keyword (like override or new) and others will not (that doesn’t matter to me now, we will see it at the end with examples in specific languages).
+Some languages will require marking the overridden method with a reserved word (like override or new) and others will not (that doesn’t matter for now, we’ll see it later with examples in specific languages).

-Now the important thing is to understand how Inheritance and Polymorphism work with this overridden method.
+Now the important thing is to understand how Inheritance and Polymorphism work with this method we have overridden.

 Calling Overridden Methods